 Dump trucks are most often used to carry loose material around and between construction sites.
 Their design uses a hydraulic open box mechanism that is hinged at the rear, allowing the front of the box to lift and deposit the contents into the ground at the delivery site.
-Materials carried by dump trucks might include concrete, hazardous materials or waste.
-When fully loaded, the weight and size of these vehicles create the potential for multiple vehicle accidents with severe consequences.
+Materials carried by dump trucks might include concrete, hazardous materials, or waste. vehicle accidents with severe consequences.

-If you or a loved one were injured due to a negligent motorist, a Fort Worth dump truck accident lawyer could help your case.
+If you or a loved one were injured due to a negligent motorist, a dump truck accident lawyer in Fort Worth, TX, could help your case.
 They could investigate your accident and help you hold the negligent party accountable for their actions.
-Speak to a seasoned truck accident lawyer to learn about your legal options.
+Speak to a seasoned truck accident lawyer to learn more about your legal options.

 Types of Dump Trucks